CoEDL/elpis-wiki/2018-summer-workshop-elpis-steps.md

-## Exercise 3 Loading data into a container with Kaldi installed
+## Exercise 3 Demo with toy data in a container with Kaldi installed

+This exercise will share our toy corpus with a container, and run a demo task to prepare our data into the right format, train an ASR system, and get a hypothesis for new data.

 Refer to the workshop preparation guide for how to [download the kaldi-helpers image](2018-summer-workshop-preparation#download-the-workshop-code) if you don't already have it.

 You'll also need to download the toy corpus and put the abui_toy_corpus folder on your Desktop if you haven't done that.

 3.1.
 Use the following command to load the abui_toy_corpus directory into a new Docker container.
 We also introduce a new option `--rm` which cleans up when we exit the container.